DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 ### Batch Actions

-Select the parameter and click to batch edition.
-The batch edition allows you to delete or duplicate parameters.
+Select the parameter and click to batch editing.
+Batch editing allows you to delete or duplicate parameters.

 ![ParaManager batch actions](../../assets\images\PM-Pm-Batch.png)